 \subsection{Constant ($\rho_0 R_{core}$)}

-Our previous results reveal a fundamental problem when the EoS given by equation \ref{EOS_rho} is used to model dark matter halos: the halo that fit the rotational curve belongs to the unstable branch of possible configurations.
+Our previous results reveal a fundamental problem when the EoS given by equation \ref{EOS_rho} is used to model dark matter halos: the halo that fits the rotational curve belongs to the unstable branch of possible configurations.
 This could be an effect of the particular (and arbitrary) selection of the sets of parameters ($\bar \rho_\bullet,\bar p_\bullet$) that we have done.
-In this section, we interpret the EoS in a different way.
+In this section, we interpret the EoS differently.
 We assume that all galaxies follow the PSS rotational velocity profile, which gives rise to the dark matter EoS \ref{EOS_rho}, but they do not have the same $\bar{\rho}_\bullet$.
 Instead of that, following the work \cite{Donato:2009ab,Gentile:2009bw}, we consider that the product $\rho_0 ~R_{core}$ has the constant value

-The core radius is where the density profile has an inflection point, and from \ref{PSSrho},
+The core radius is where the density profile has an inflection point and from \ref{PSSrho},

 which together with \ref{valUniv} implies